Muhammad: The Last Prophet

 Muhammad: The Last Prophet is a 2002 American animated religious epic film, produced by Badr International and directed by Richard Rich.
 The movie was released in limited cinemas in the United States and the United Kingdom.
 The film focuses on the early days of Islam and Muhammad.

 In accordance with Islamic law and tradition, Muhammad and the first four caliphs (Abu Bakr, Umar, Uthman, and Ali) are not depicted in the film or any of its prequels.
 Scenes that include Muhammad are shown from his perspective, with his words paraphrased by the narrator.
 The film has been approved by the Council of Al-Azhar Al-Shareef (Islamic Research Academy in Egypt) and the Supreme Islamic Shiite Council of Lebanon.

 All of the characters, such as the main character Malek and the rest of his family, are fictional.

 The film has been dubbed into several languages including Arabic, French, Turkish and Malay.
-The dialogue of the Arabic version differs from the English version of the film, and the dialogue of the Arabic version is more consistent and similar with traditional Islamic historical narratives.
+The dialogue of the Arabic version differs from the English version of the film, with the dialogue of the Arabic version being more consistent with and similar to traditional Islamic historical narratives.